EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 ## Going further

-For more information, refer to the [Docker](https://docs.docker.com) and [Kubernetes](https://kubernetes.io/docs/concepts/) documentations.
+For more information, please refer to the [Docker](https://docs.docker.com) and [Kubernetes](https://kubernetes.io/docs/concepts/) documentation.